aaryan-11-x/My-CVEs/Stored XSS - Code-Projects Online Car Rental System 1.0.md

 1. **Stored XSS**: Malicious scripts are stored on the server and executed whenever a user visits the page displaying the `pgedetails` parameter.
 2. **Potential for Data Theft**: Attackers can steal cookies, session tokens, or other sensitive data.
 3. **User Redirection**: Malicious scripts can redirect users to phishing or malicious websites.
-4. **Site Defacement**: Attackers can alter page contents, impacting trust in the application.

 ---